mbender-ms/terraform/quickstart/101-virtual-network-manager-create-management-group-scope/readme.md

 # Azure Virtual Network Manager with management group scope

 This template deploys an Azure Virtual Network Manager instance with a connectivity configuration for a Mesh topology using a management group scope.
-It includes resources including virtual networks, subnets, and more.
+It includes resources including virtual networks, subnets, and other resources that are required to deploy a Virtual Network Manager instance.
+It also includes a policy assignment to ensure that the Virtual Network Manager instance is deployed with the correct permissions.

 ## Terraform resource types